CarsonDS/Message-Encoder/README.md

 ### For Devlopers
 **_see license.txt_**

-JavaScript on release will be encoded, download from [Main Page](https://github.com/CarsonDS/Message-Encoder/tree/script)
+JavaScript on release will be encoded, download from [Sub Page](https://github.com/CarsonDS/Message-Encoder/tree/script)

 **DO NOT CHANGE** click functions:
 ```